orion-project/rezonator2/help/table_symbols.rst

   .. image:: img/table_symbols_mirror.png

-When you invoke the :menuSelection:`Copy` command via the :menuSelection:`Edit` menu or context menu of the table, the content of selected cells is copied into the clipboard as text.
+When you invoke the :ref:`Copy <table_opers_copy>` command via the :menuSelection:`Edit` menu or context menu of the table, the content of selected cells is copied into the clipboard as text.
 Row icons are also copied in the text form.

   .. image:: img/table_symbols_copy.png